diffblue/cbmc/jbmc/src/java_bytecode/README.md

 These are converted by \ref remove_java_newt::lower_java_new_array

-See TODO: DOC-20: for details on how arrays are represented in codet.
-It first allocates the array object as with a regular Java object.
-Then the size component is set to be the size of the array and the data component is also initialized.
+See \ref java-bytecode-array-representation for details on how arrays are represented in codet.

+A `newarray` is represented as:
+ - an allocation of the array object (the same as with a regular Java object).
+ - Initialize the size component
+ - Initialize the data component

 For example the following Java: